Kronifer/cj8-repo/README.md

  - [ufshaikh](https://github.com/ufshaikh)

 ## Our Project

-We decided on making a game.
-This game is platformer-styled.
-Each level is inside a box.
+We created a game called _Packed_, where each level takes place in a box.
+You enter another dimension each time you reach the end of a level.

 # Contributing